 The Board receives regular updates on our business results from management and reviews the quarterly financial statements and projections to assess whether executive compensation continues to be properly balanced with and supportive of our business objectives.
 The Board may also review information, such as reported revenue, profit levels, market capitalization, and disclosed governance practices, regarding comparably sized companies in our industry to assess our comparative performance and organizational structure.
 The Board uses management updates and peer information as tools to evaluate the connection between executive compensation and our performance as a business.
 This information is reviewed in a subjective manner.
-There is no implied direct or formulaic linkage between peer information and our compensation decisions.
-Our Board takes the view that a close connection between compensation and performance objectives encourages our executive officers to make decisions that will result in significant positive short-term and long-term returns for our business and our shareholders without providing an incentive either to take unnecessary risks or to avoid opportunities to achieve long-term benefits even though they may reduce short-term benefits for the executive officers, the business, or our shareholders.
+There is no implied direct or formulaic linkage between peer informance objectives encourages our executive officers to make decisions that will result in significant positive short-term and long-term returns for our business and our shareholders without providing an incentive either to take unnecessary risks or to avoid opportunities to achieve long-term benefits even though they may reduce short-term benefits for the executive officers, the business, or our shareholders.